 Behavioral Health Emergency and Crisis Intervention Care

-Fatima’s commitment to mental health care starts in our emergency department, where we offer is a designated six-bed behavioral health triage and assessment unit emergency within our larger emergency department.
-This area is separate from the rest of the emergency department and is staffed by licensed clinicians and medical staff.
+Fatima’s commitment to mental health care starts in our emergency department, where we offer a designated behavioral health triage and assessment unit within our larger emergency department.
+This area is separate from the rest of the emergency department and is staffed by trained behavioral health and medical staff.
 Here, seven days a week, 24 hours a day, staff can diagnose patients, determine the appropriate level of care and make appropriate referrals.

 Sometimes, you or a loved one needs immediate assistance for a crisis like an acute behavioral health condition, panic attack, or severe depression.
 Our highly trained staff is available around-the-clock to prevent serious behavioral health disorders from escalating through early identification of -- and intervention for -- potentially hazardous emotional crisis.

 Oftentimes, behavioral health issues are accompanied by other medical comorbidities.
 Our behavioral health service is located within Fatima Hospital, which means medical care is immediately available as needed.

 Inpatient Behavioral Health Care at Our Lady of Fatima